PhillipNyarko/Wordle/README.md

   4. Find and open the installed folder
   5. Click on Wordle executable
   6. Play Away!

- <span style="color:green;">You can pin the wordle.exe file to the taskbar for easier access. </span>
+:red_heart: You can pin the wordle.exe file to the taskbar for easier access..

 ## How To Play
 A random 5-letter word is selected.
 Your job is to guess the word in 6 guesses or less.